zeke/tree-hugger/readme.md

 # tree-hugger

-Squeeze delicious metadata from a tree of JSON and YAML files.
+Squeeze delicious metadata from a tree of JSON, YAML, and Markdown files.

 ## Installation